-As a staff attorney at Jenner & Block Mr. Ghantous has assisted on matters that include, but are not limited to, anti-trust, breach of contract, and breach of fiduciary duty issues.
-He has also assisted with government investigations.
+As a staff attorney at Jenner & Block, Mr. Ghantous has assisted on a variety of commercial litigation matters.
+Additionally, he has assisted with government investigations.

 Prior to joining Jenner & Block, Mr. Ghantous was a Volunteer Attorney at Chicago Volunteer Legal Services (CVLS).
 During this time, he worked on issues involving contract law, consumer law, and landlord-tenant law.
 He also worked on a variety of electronic discovery projects.

 Mr. Ghantous earned a Bachelor of Arts in journalism from Columbia College Chicago in 2006, where he graduated with honors.
 He graduated from The John Marshall Law School in January of 2013.
 Among other experience obtained while in law school, Mr. Ghantous worked as a research assistant for two professors.
 Mr. Ghantous was also on the Dean’s List for the fall 2011 and spring 2011 semesters.
 Furthermore, Mr. Ghantous received a CALI Excellence for the Future Award for earning the highest grade in Remedies during the fall 2011 semester.